LEADING THE NEWS

 U.N. report shows that U.S. leads world in education spending.

-(10/11) reported that UNESCO, the United Nations Educational, Scientific and Cultural Organization, has released its annual report on the state of education around the world, the Global Education Digest for 2007.
+The Chronicle of Higher Education (10/11) reported that UNESCO, the United Nations Educational, Scientific and Cultural Organization, has released its annual report on the state of education around the world, the Global Education Digest for 2007.
 The report reveals that "the United States spends the most on education, with a public education budget 'close to that of all governments in six regions combined: the Arab States, Central and Eastern Europe, Central Asia, Latin America and the Caribbean, South and West Asia, and sub-Saharan Africa.'"
 The U.S. has just four percent of the world's children, but accounts for 28 percent of the world's education spending.
 The imbalance is "mainly due to the large numbers of university students and the relatively high costs associated with this level of education."